Vikash082/ecs-playground/README.md

  - There is no central Docker endpoint as far as the ECS cluster is concerned.
 As a developer, you cannot point your local Docker client to an ECS endpoint.
 Note, while some may see this as a limitation, the purpose of ECS is not to provide a Docker endpoint.
 ECS purpose is targetted at running Docker instances from an Operations perspective.

- - Windows containers are now available in Beta.
-These are launched with the Microsoft Windows Server 2016 Base with Containers AMI.
-Note, Windows on ECS is not at feature parity with Linux.
-Also the Windows images are much larger which means the spin up time is high for the first time you run a Windows container.
-As with most AWS services, this will change and improve over time.

 ==========